Strike2610/CloudDatabases/readme.md

 `Emulator & Attached > Storage Accounts > (Emulator - Default Ports) (Key) > Blob`

-In the location above, make a table called `product-thumbnails`.
+In the location above, make a table called `product-thumbnails`.\
 Dump the images in `/images` in this blob for everything to function as it should.

 It is also important to open the Package Manager Console and run `Update-Database` to create the database.

 ## Usage

-Below, each end point is explained with usage.
+Below, each end point is explained with usage.\
 This project contains an insomnia export for easy usage.

 ### Get Product Info `/products/{id}`

-An endpoint to get information on the items available as well as links to a respective thumbnail.
+An endpoint to get information on the items available as well as links to a respective thumbnail.\
-Currently the daabase contains 3 items and a valid ID therefor is 1-3.
+Currently the database contains 3 items and a valid ID therefor is 1-3.

 ### Place Order `/orders/place`